mobizt/FirebaseClient/README.md

 - ### NoAuth (Non-Authentication)

-The [NoAuth](examples/App/AppInitialization/NoAuth/NoAuth.ino) provider class, allows you to skip all auth data in the request that sent to the Firebase services.
+The [NoAuth](examples/App/AppInitialization/NoAuth/NoAuth.ino) provider class, allows you to skip all auth data in the REST API request that sent to the Firebase services.

 The security rules should allow read and write access without conditiona.

-This is suitable for testing and should not use in production.
+This is suitable for testing only and should not use in the production.

 - ### CustomToken (ID Token Authorization Using Custom Token)